tj-actions/auto-doc/README.md

 *   `Secrets` (only supported by reusable workflows)
 *   `Description` (only supported by actions)

 ### Example

-Add one or more headings to your `README.md`
+1. Add one or more headings to your `README.md`

-    ## Inputs

 > \[!NOTE]
-> Add any of the headings you want to generate the documentation for (this can be multiple headings supported by the input file)
+> This can be multiple headings supported by the input file

     ## Inputs

-Update your workflow
+2. Update your workflow

 ```yaml
 ...